PierreQuentel/minilang/README.md

 ```
 opens a prompt box and stores the result in variable x

-The value can also be an attribute or a subscription
+The value can be an attribute or a subscription

 ```python
 << x.a